Alder Community High School: Our Contribution to Tameside’s Local Offer.

 Key Stage 2 to Key Stage 3

-The Progress Leader and SENCO will arrange to meet with staff and students with SEN in May of year 6.
-All students are invited to two transition days and at transition evening will have the opportunity to speak to form tutors and the SENCO if necessary.
+The Progress Leader and SENDCo will arrange to meet with staff and students with SEND in May of Year 6.
+All students are invited to two transition days and at a transition evening, will have the opportunity to speak to form tutors and the SENDCo if necessary.
 Additional transition experiences may be arranged if necessary.
-We also run a summer school prior to students starting in September which may be available to some of our students with SEND.

 Key Stage 3 to Key Stage 4

-At the end of year 9 student’s progress and options will be reviewed.
-Pathways will be discussed with the students and parents will have a chance to speak to teachers at our options evening.
-If the student has a statement of special educational need, a representative from the careers team will be there to discuss post 16 options.
+At the end of Year 9 student’s progress and options will be reviewed.
+Pathways will be discussed with the students and parents will have a chance to speak to teachers at our Options evening.
+The SENDCo will meet with pupils who have an EHCP to support them with their options choices.

 Key Stage 4 to Post 16

-At key stage four al students attend taster days at college.
+At Key Stage 4, all students attend taster days at college.
 They have access to careers advice via our school careers support service.
-We have a careers fair in year 10 and also mock interviews to support with college preparation.
-Colleges will meet with the SENCO and progress leaders prior to students starting after year 11.
+We have a careers fair in Year 10 and also mock interviews to support with college preparation.
+Colleges will meet with the SENDCo and progress leaders prior to students starting after Year 11.